RohitKumar9890/Airline_crew_scheduling_Rohit_Main/README.md

 # ✈️ Airline Crew Scheduling – Backtracking & Constraint Satisfaction

-A mini-project demonstrating how airline crew assignment can be modeled as an **NP-Hard scheduling problem**, solved using **Backtracking + Constraint Satisfaction**.
+A mini-project that models airline crew assignment as an NP-Hard scheduling problem, involving multiple operational constraints.
+It demonstrates how Backtracking combined with Constraint Satisfaction can be used to explore feasible crew allocations.

-This project is part of the **BCA (AI & DS)** curriculum and focuses on understanding the complexity, limitations, and practical relevance of exhaustive search methods.
+This work is developed as part of the BCA (AI & DS) curriculum, emphasizing analytical and algorithmic thinking.

 ---

-## 📌 1.
-Problem Description
+##  1. Problem Description

 Airline crew scheduling requires assigning flights to crew members while ensuring operational constraints such as rest periods and non-overlapping timings.
 This project solves a simplified version of the problem using backtracking.